-SPCA International has helped to spay and neuter thousands of animals.
-In 2011, we teamed up with Spay Panama in our biggest mission to date, spaying and neutering 1100 pets and stray animals .
-Since our inaugural campaign , we have sterilized 3,765 dogs and cats to date.
-Watch the video to find out how our supporters helped to fund this important work and visit our Spay and Neuter area to learn more about how we help curb pet overpopulation worldwide.
+SPCA International has helped to spay and neuter thousands of animals through partnerships with local animal welfare groups in Panama, Dominican Republic, El Salvador, Guatemala, Honduras, The Bahamas, Haiti, Granada, Costa Rica, Romania, Nepal, Pakistan, Kuwait, China, Tanzania, Ghana, Guinea, Senegal, The Philippines, Kenya, The United States and many more.
+Since 2011, we have teamed up with Spay Panama for special yearly "mega spay" events that result in the sterilization of more than 1,000 pets and stray animals in just a few short days.
+Watch the video to find out how our supporters helped to fund this important work in Panama and visit our Spay and Neuter area to learn more about how we help curb pet overpopulation worldwide.

-Since 2007, SPCA International's Operation Baghdad Pups has saved 539 dogs and cats and even one donkey for U.S. military personel stationed in Iraq and other countries around the world.
+Since 2007, SPCA International's Operation Baghdad Pups has saved 539 dogs and cats and even one donkey for U.S. military personnel deployed around the world.
 These animals are beloved by our troops and veterans and help them readjust to life back home after deployment.
-SPCA International is always ready to respond to new pleas for help from mililitary personel stationed anywhere around the world.
+SPCA International is always ready to respond to new pleas for help from military personnel stationed anywhere around the world.